buonzz/satis-laravel/README.md

-Satis fo Laravel Dependencies
+Satis for Laravel Dependencies
 =============================

-This is a specialized version of Satis, since it is configured specifically to provide you a local mirror of Laravel Package dependendencies in your local Homestead box.
+This is a specialized version of Satis, since it is configured specifically to provide you a local mirror of Laravel package dependendencies in your local Homestead box.

 ## Why?